 Phone trees can be an excellent organizational tool for your practice!
 We can set each option on the phone tree to auto-assign conversations to a specific team or staff member, this means those conversations would appear in a specific mailbox rather than in the All Inbox.
+This feature can be requested by using the workflow request form linked on the confirmation page when you complete your phone tree request.
 Be sure to ask about this feature when setting up your phone tree!

 Phone tree templates

 These phone tree templates are meant to guide you so that you understand the parameters to design your phone tree.
 You do not need to follow these templates exactly, they only serve to provide examples of common ways customers outline their phone tree.

 - Urgent escalation